swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 *	Surgery for congenital heart disease
 *	Other

-c)	**History of device implantation**
-Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding cardiac surgery prior to transplantation).
+c)	**History of device implantation**: Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding cardiac surgery prior to transplantation).

 When choosing ‘Yes’, select all that apply from the following list:

-Type of device:
+**Type of device**:

 *	Pacemaker or ICD with leads (traditional ICD, placed in the chest with wires attached to the heart)
 *	Subcutaneous ICD (also called S-ICD, placed under the skin and attached to a sensor that runs along the breastbone.
 It doesn’t touch the heart.)